 - United miles are perfect to get two business class award seats together to Europe this summer.

 Just a recap, some of the best ways to get Ultimate Rewards points are with the CSP and Ink Bold/Ink Plus cards.
-The Chase Sapphire Preferred currently offers 40,000 bonus points after spending $3,000 in the first three months, and The Ink Plus and The Ink Bold each offer 50,000 bonus points after spending $5,000 in the first three months.
+The Chase Sapphire Preferred currently offers 40,000 bonus points after spending $3,000 in the first three months.

 Have you ever used this standard award tip?